Minister for Foreign Affairs (Australia): List of ministers for foreign affairs

-List of Ministers for International Development and the Pacific
+List of ministers for international development and the Pacific

 The Minister for International Development was responsible, in the Rudd Cabinet, for the Australian Agency for International Development (AusAID) and the international development and humanitarian aid policies of the Commonwealth of Australia, administered through the Department of Foreign Affairs and Trade (DFAT).
 AusAID was abolished by the incoming prime minister, Tony Abbott, in September 2013 and under the operations of the Abbott Cabinet its functions were absorbed into DFAT.

+In 2025, in the second Albanese ministry, the portfolio of Minister for International Development and the Pacific was split into two: Minister for International Development, held by Anne Aly, and Minister for Pacific Island Affairs, held by Pat Conroy.

 The following individuals have been appointed as Minister for International Development and the Pacific, or any precedent title:

 List of ministers assisting the minister for foreign affairs

 The following individuals have been appointed as Minister assisting the Minister for Foreign Affairs or any of its precedent titles:

 List of parliamentary secretaries and assistant ministers for foreign affairs

 The following individuals have been appointed as parliamentary secretaries and assistant ministers for Foreign Affairs or any of its precedent titles: